m50d/m50d.github.com/_posts/2014-09-19-why-nonconstructive-scrum-criticism.md

 published: false
 ---

-In [this post](http://gilesbowkett.blogspot.com.au/2014/09/why-scrum-should-basically-just-die-in.html), Giles Bowkett attacks scrum.
-I've worked for companies that used scrum, companies that didn't use scrum, companies that claimed they were doing scrum but didn't, and companies that claimed they weren't doing scrum but did.
-I've seen scrum succeed and I've seen scrum fail.
-What I've never seen is a "treat these workers as adults and trust them to do their jobs" methodology work.
+In [this post](http://gilesbowkett.blogspot.com.au/2014/09/why-scrum-should-basically-just-die-in.html), Giles Bowkett tells us that "in its best-case scenario, Scrum's a dog-and-pony show".